 28. The average number of annual work weeks increased to 46.8 in 2015.

-In comparison, the number of working weeks in 1980 was 43.
-Additionally, the number of positions that required average to above-average education, experience, and training rose from 49 million in 1980 to 83 million in 2015, or by 65%.
-So, in simple terms, people work more and are expected to be more qualified nowadays compared to 50 years ago.
+In comparison, the average number of working weeks in 1980 was 43.
+Additionally, the number of positions that required average to above-average education, experience, and training rose from 49 million in 1980 to 83 million in 2015, constituting an increase of roughly 69%.

 30. Millennials have the highest rates of unemployment and underemployment.

-Millennials are the rising generation of adults born between 1980 and 1995 - 34% of millennials that hold a PhD report to be underemployed while 30% of Millennial MDs are underemployed.
-They are also considered to be the most educated, with almost 79% of them holding at least a bachelor’s degree.
+Millennials are the rising generation of adults born between 1981 and 1995 - 34% of millennials who have a Ph.D. report being underemployed, while 30% of millennials with an M.D. have said the same.
+Millennials are also considered the most educated, with almost 79% holding at least a bachelor’s degree.